fonsp/printi-docs/README.md

 My printi is **not receiving pictures**!

 > Check that you are sending your pictures to the right address.
-For example, if your printer name is `apples`, you should go to `printi.me/apples` to send pictures.
+For example, if your printer name is `apples`, you should go to `printi.me/apples` to send pictures (case sensitive).
 You can view or change your printer name using the [settings page](/settings).
 You could also try using a different printer name.

+My printi keeps telling me that it disconnected and connected again. 📜📜

+> This means that the Wi-Fi connection is unstable.
+(To be the world's fastest photo printer, your printi wants to be connected at all times.)
+Try moving the printi closer to your Wi-Fi router, or search online for ways to make your Wi-Fi network more stable.

 My printi doesn't do anything 😢